 Intussusception

-It is associated with various conditions:
+It may be associated with other conditions:

 • Henoch-Schonlein purpura